HOMEMADE SWEET POTATO AND COCONUT CUMIN SOUP

 TIPS

-- Even Chopping: Cut sweet potatoes into small, uniform cubes to ensure they cook quickly and evenly.
+- Even Chopping: Cut sweet potatoes into small and uniform cubes to ensure they cook quickly and evenly.

 - Aromatics First: For more flavour, lightly sauté the onion in a touch of oil before adding the sweet potato and liquid.